miteshnath/node-redis-cluster-pubsub-client/README.md

 sentinel can be used for master-slave leader election and quorum, \
 bitnami redis-cluster images are also good alternative.

+on running .sh create script it will echo all the redis node IPs and ports but below can be used to find them later\
 Below should fetch the IP of redis-node-1, to fetch ip if other nodes replace the node-name like redis-node-2 \
 ``docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' redis-node-1
 ``\